mypaperdata/llms_are_not_weird/README.md

 ## 1. Submission_3_Main_v0.xlsx
 This Excel sheet contains 5 sheets:
 ### 1.A.
 File Description
-This Excel workbooks contains the main processed and organized data of both LLMs (which are derived from 3. raw_data_combined.xlsx below) and from (https://www.uni-trier.de/universitaet/fachbereiche-faecher/fachbereich-iv/faecher/betriebswirtschaftslehre/team/fin/forschung/research-data).
-The sheet Trimmed_Mean
+This Excel workbook contains the main processed and organized data that is used by the code.
 ### 1.B.
 Worksheets Included
+The workbook contains the following sheets:
+- Trimmed Mean: This is the main sheet that is used by the code.
+It contains the trimmed responses of
+   a.
+LLMs, which are derived from 3. raw_data_combined.xlsx below.
+   b. and humans, which are retrieved from https://www.uni-trier.de/universitaet/fachbereiche-faecher/fachbereich-iv/faecher/betriebswirtschaftslehre/team/fin/forschung/research-data.
+- Hyperbolic: This sheet contains the delta and beta results, which are obtained from the raw data ( raw_data_combined.xlsx)
+- Expected Values: These are the responses of the LLMs and humans compared with the expected values of the questions 5-12.

 ## 3. raw_data_combined.xlsx
 ### 3.A.
 File Description